eliasmagn/ngrproxyofo/README.md

 the script will always assume www.domain.ltd as second subdomain

-ngrpconf will config http and asks for https(starts ngrpconf_443)
+ngrpconf80 will config http and asks for https(starts ngrpconf_443)

 ./ngrpconf_80 domain.ltd ipadresstobeproxied